 As with all things that touch the skin, read the ingredients.
 Bath bombs generally are made of baking soda (sodium bicarbonate), citric acid, and a mix of essential oils for the scent and dyes for the color.
 Some have more stuff in them than others, so use your judgment and if unsure, do a patch test.
 Generally, they’re considered safe for kids three and older but parents should rinse children under clear water after the bath to get rid of any residue.

 Each of these bath bombs contains a surprise toy inside.
 They make the water sparkle, and won't stain your tub.
+They smell like bubblegum, gummy bears, or grape soda.
+Hey, we said they're for kids.

 Bigger is sometimes better, and these bath bombs are the size of a tennis ball.
 The smells range from coconut to strawberry milkshake to lavender.
 There's no toys inside, sadly, but the scents sure are relaxing.